Lenart12/RFmon/README.md

 2. **Deploy HTML Folder**:
     - Add a symbolic link for the HTML folder to your deployment directory or configure site settings to point to the html folder.
 This allows the web application to access the necessary HTML files.
 Example:
         ```sh
-        sudo ln -s /path/to/Zaremon/html /var/www/html/zaremon
+        sudo ln -s /path/to/RFmon/html /var/www/html/rfmon
         ```

-3. **Configure Frequency in zare_sdr.conf**:
+3. **Configure Frequency in rfmon_sdr.conf**:
-    - Open the `zare_sdr.conf` file and configure the frequency settings according to your requirements.
+    - Open the `rfmon_sdr.conf` file and configure the frequency settings according to your requirements.

 4. **Set Output Paths**:
-    - Set the output path to the same wanted directory in both `conf.php` and `zare_sdr.conf` files.
+    - Set the output path to the same wanted directory in both `conf.php` and `rfmon_sdr.conf` files.
 This ensures that the recordings are stored and then read from in the correct locations.

-5. **Create Symlink for zaremon-sdr.service**:
+5. **Create Symlink for rfmon-sdr.service**:
-    - Add a symbolic link for the `zaremon-sdr.service` to the `/etc/systemd/system` directory.
+    - Add a symbolic link for the `rfmon-sdr.service` to the `/etc/systemd/system` directory.
 This ensures that the service can be managed by systemd.
 Use the following command:
         ```sh
-        # Make sure to fix the path to zare_sdr.conf in zaremond-sdr.service
+        # Make sure to fix the path to rfmon_sdr.conf in rfmon-sdr.service
-        sudo ln -s /path/to/Zaremon/zaremon-sdr.service /etc/systemd/system/zaremon-sdr.service
+        sudo ln -s /path/to/RFmon/rfmon-sdr.service /etc/systemd/system/rfmon-sdr.service
         sudo systemctl daemon-reload
-        sudo systemctl enable zaremon-sdr.service
+        sudo systemctl enable rfmon-sdr.service
-        sudo systemctl start zaremon-sdr.service
+        sudo systemctl start rfmon-sdr.service
         ```

 6. **Modify HTML Configuration**: